Remembering Robert E. Howard: Creator of Sword & Sorcery and Conan the Barbarian

 There are several official story collections from publisher Del Rey.

 There are also a number of titles put together by the non-profit Robert E. Howard Foundation, which is dedicated to celebrating the life and work of the author.
 With their publishing arm, their goals include—working with other publishers—getting everything REH wrote into print.
-(Watch for our interview with someone from REHF next month!
+(We interviewed someone from REHF here!

 Happy 120th Birthday, Robert E. Howard! | Robert E. Howard Foundation